maolmhuire/rijksapp/README.md

 # rijksapp
-List and detail app of the Rijksmuseum Collection
+List and detail Android app of the Rijksmuseum Collection.